gajus/brim/README.md

 > Dynamic viewport management for mobile.
 Manage viewport in different states of device orientation.
 Scale document to fit viewport.
 Calculate the dimensions of the "minimal" iOS 8 view relative to your viewport width.

-You need pass an instance of Scream as part of the Brim initialization configuration.
+An instance of Scream is part of the Brim initialization configuration:

 ```js
 var scream,